-Here's a link:

-https://clerestorynotes.com/live/sheetmusic/be-thou-my-vision
+Here is the link: https://clerestorynotes.com/live/sheetmusic/be-thou-my-vision

-Reprising these sections of the Gathering song makes for an interesting musical medley and combined, sung prayer.

-Profession of Faith

-We believe in one God, the Father almighty, maker of heaven and earth, of all things visible and invisible.
+Reprising these sections of the Gathering song makes for an interesting and thoughtful medley and combined, sung prayer.
+PROFESSION OF FAITH We believe in one God, the Father almighty. maker of heaven and earth, of all things visible and invisible.
 And in one Lord Jesus Christ, the only Son of God, begotten from the Father before all ages, God from God, Light from Light, true God from true God, begotten, not made; of the same essence as the Father.
 Through Him all things were made.

-For us and for our salvation He came down from heaven; He became incarnate by the Holy Spirit and the virgin Mary, and was made human.
+For us and for our salvation He came down from heaven: He became incarnate by the Holy Spirit and the virgin Mary, and was made human.
 He was crucified for us under Pontius Pilate; He suffered and was buried.
 The third day He rose again, according to the Scriptures.
 He ascended to heaven and is seated at the right hand of the Father.
 He will come again with glory to judge the living and the dead.
 His kingdom will never end.
 And we believe in the Holy Spirit, the Lord, the giver of life.
 He proceeds from the Father, and with the Father and the Son is worshiped and glorified.
 He spoke through the prophets.
 We believe in one holy catholic and apostolic church.
 We affirm one baptism for the forgiveness of sins.
 We look forward to the resurrection of the dead, and to life in the world to come.
-Amen.

-- Nicene Creed

-PRAYERS OF CONFESSION Pastoral call to confession
+Amen. - Nicene Creed PRAYERS OF CONFESSION Pastoral call to confession of the knowledge of the glory of God in the face of Jesus Christ.

-God, who said, "Let light shine out of darkness," has shone in our hearts to give the Light of the knowledge of the glory of God in the face of Jesus Christ.
-Shine now in our hearts, merciful Father; reveal any places of darkness, and cleanse us from sin.
+God, who said, "Let light shine out of darkness," has shone in our hearts to give the Light reveal any places of darkness, and cleanse us from sin.